sagnikrivud/Open-Api-Turism-Web-Application/README.md

 __Application features__
 - Ready to deploy at server and start business.
-- Logo and Banner can be set according to business.
+- Logo, Site Name and Banner can be set according to business.
 - Admin Panel for adding/editing trips, manage Customers, Track bookings and activities.
 - Contents can be provided by API.
 - Razorpay Payment Gateway for husslefree payment processing.